April 10, 2015

 Steelers 23, Ravens 14

 When the Steelers needed him the most, Polamalu came through big.
-With a trip to Super Bowl XLV on the line, Polamalu had five tackles, four of them solo stops and two passes defensed.
+With a trip to Super Bowl XLIII on the line, Polamalu had five tackles, four of them solo stops and two passes defensed.

 The key play was a fourth quarter interception of Ravens' quarterback Joe Flacco.
 The Ravens pulled to within two on a Willis McGahee one-yard touchdown.
 The Steelers offense followed with a three-and-out, and Flacco got the ball back looking to take the lead.